tendermint/spec/spec/abci/abci.md

 New nodes will discover and request snapshots from other nodes in the P2P network.
 A Tendermint node that receives a requests for snapshots from a peer will call `ListSnapshots` on its application to retrieve any local state snapshots.
-When the new node has retrieved a snapshot from a peer, it will offer this snapshot to its local application via the `OfferSnapshot` method.
+In addition, the new node will offer each snapshot received from a peer to its local application via the `OfferSnapshot` method.

 Once the application accepts a snapshot and begins restoring it, Tendermint will fetch snapshot `chunks` from existing nodes.
 The node providing `chunks` will fetch them from